- Emergency Assistance

 Campus Security officers are on campus 24 hours a day, 7 days a week, 365 days a year, and may be reached directly by calling 342-4261, extension 2299.
 Red emergency telephones in the campus buildings will also connect the caller to a Campus Security officer.
 Outside, throughout the campus, there are emergency call boxes – readily distinguished and identified with a constantly-burning blue light – that will connect a caller to Campus Security.

 Campus Security officers patrol campus buildings, grounds, and parking lots.
-They normally wear a casual uniform and are readily identifiable, as are the campus security vehicles that they drive.
+They normally wear a casual uniform and are readily identifiable.
 Upon request, officers will escort students, employees, and guests to their vehicles.

 In addition, the campus is assisted by the Rockingham County Sheriff’s Department, which will respond to emergencies on campus or assist with investigations requested by the College.
-Known and suspected violations of federal and North Carolina laws and other emergency situations should be reported to the college’s Director of Campus Security or the Vice President for Student Development.
+Known and suspected violations of federal and North Carolina laws and other emergency situations should be reported to the college’s Director of Campus Security or the Associate Vice President for Facilities & External Affairs.

 Students and employees alike are urged to recognize the need to take steps to protect themselves from becoming the victim of a crime.
 Working together as a campus community is essential with regard to prevention.
 Park and walk in well-lit areas; avoid walking alone in the dark; lock your vehicle and place valuables in the trunk or out of sight; report suspicious activity to the Campus Security officers.